 Antioch

-'Arqa: A town, formerly west of Melitene; still inhabited.
+'Arqa: A town west of Melitene; still inhabited.

 Arzenjàn: a town southwest of the province of Erzurum.
 The natives call it Erzincan.